 Online age verification US

 Protecting children online is a hot topic in the US and age verification is a key part of this effort.
 At the federal level, the Children’s Online Privacy Protection Act (COPPA) and associated regulations outline how businesses must oversee children’s safety online.
-In his State of the Union, President Biden called on Congress to strengthen children’s privacy online as part of his mental health initiatives.
+In his State of the Union address in 2022, President Biden called on Congress to strengthen children’s privacy online as part of his mental health initiatives.
 Legislation being considered in the House and Senate would place new requirements on companies to know the age of their users.

 Each individual state can also set age restrictions on certain products and services, and for implementing how businesses comply with those age restrictions.
 The California legislature is considering the Age Appropriate Design Code Act (A.B.
-2733) which is modeled off of the UK’s Children’s Code and would require protections for online spaces children are likely to access, even if they are not the target audience.
+2733) which is modeled on of the UK’s Children’s Code and would require protections for online spaces children are likely to access, even if they are not the target audience.

 To provide an example, age verification requirements for direct shippers of age-restricted goods are set by each state.

-How does age verification work?
+How does age verification online work?

 Age verification checks are different from customer due diligence, KYC and AML checks, in that they do not require a full identity verification check.
 However, it’s still vital that businesses comply with regulations, and verify their customers’ ages.